 If you were a kid growing up in the Soviet Union, you likely wasted incalculable hours playing Morskoi Boi.
 Ask any thirty-something Russian: This is the classic Soviet game of its time.
 Electromechanical rather than digital, Morskoi Boi was a technological breakthrough that paved the way for the Soviet gaming industry.

 Unlike many museums in Saint Petersburg, the Museum of Soviet Arcade Machines is no problem to find.
-From the front entrance of Church of the Saviour on Blood, simply cross the Griboyedov Canal over the Novo-Konyushenny Bridge—the museum is directly on the left-hand side through the courtyard, before the strip of restaurants.
+Start at the front entrance of the Church of the Saviour on Blood.
+Cross the Griboyedov Canal over the Novo-Konyushenny Bridge; the museum is directly on the left-hand side through the courtyard, before the strip of restaurants.

 Visit the official site for more information.